mnubo/dbevolv/README.md

 Your class should be located at the usual Maven/SBT location.
 In this example: src/main/scala/com/mnubo/platform_cassandra/UpgradeFields.java.
 It must have a constructor with no parameters, and an execute method taking a 2 parameters.

    1) the connection to the database.
-Exact type of the connection depends on the database type.
+Exact type of the connection depends on the data store type.
    2) the name of the database (postgres) / schema (mysql) / keyspace (cassandra) / index (elasticsearch)

 Example: